-This guide, also available on the U.S. Tax Court's website, provides information, but not legal advice, for individuals who represent themselves before the Tax Court.
+This guide provides information, but not legal advice, for individuals who represent themselves before the Tax Court.
 It answers some of taxpayers' most frequent questions.
-It is a brief step-by-step explanation of the process of:
+It is a step-by-step explanation of the process of:

-- Starting a case
+- 1. Filing a petition to begin your Tax Court case

-- Things that occur before trial
+- 2. Things that occur before trial

-- Things that occur during trial
+- 3. Things that occur during trial

-- Things that occur after trial
+- 4. Things that occur after trial

+- 5. Definition of terms (Glossary)